-This morning you will be transferred approximately one hour to Beijing airport for your two hour flight to Xian.
-On arrival wander through the Muslim Quarter then later this evening enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+Soak up the harmonious ambience of the Temple of Heaven for approximately an hour this morning where you can watch, or take part in, an outdoor dance class.
+Transfer approximately one hour to Beijing airport for your two-hour flight to Xian.
+This evening enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.

 Please be mindful of your valuables in the Muslim Quarter.
 From November to March the Tang Dynasty music and dance performance is not available on all evenings.
 If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide.